-A pleasant companion cat, the Chartreaux is a good match for single people as she plays in spurts and is comfortable by herself or with her parent.
+A pleasant companion cat, the Chartreaux is a good match for single people as they play in spurts and is comfortable by themselves or with a parent.

-The Chartreaux requires daily brushing to avoid knots, especially when seasons are changing.
+The Chartreaux requires daily brushing to avoid knots, especially when the seasons are changing.

 Male: large: >5 kg.

 Gold, Copper, Orange

 Life Expectancy: 8-13 yrs.